Ctrl-C, Ctrl-V. Rinse, repeat.

 “Preparation for European Travel”

-The image shows a newspaper clipping that has been pasted onto a larger sheet of paper.
-The clipping is titled "Three New Art Courses Are Offered by State."
-The article discusses three new art courses being offered by the University Extension, State Department of Public Instruction.
-The courses mentioned are "Modern Decorative Arts of Europe," "Observation of Fine Arts," and "Preparation for European Travel."
+The first section, "Three New Art Courses Are Offered by State," provides information about three new art courses offered by the State Department of University Extension.
+The courses are titled "Modern Decorative Arts of Europe," "Observation of Fine Arts," and "Preparation for European Travel."
+The section lists the instructors, the dates and times of the courses, and a brief description of each course's content.

 The image shows a typed document titled "Three New Art Courses Are Offered by State", which appears to be a promotional or informational flyer for art courses offered by the State University Extension, formerly the State Department of Education.
 The document is dated January 13, 1930, as indicated by a handwritten note in the top-left corner.